eradiate/eradiate/docs/rst/user_guide/package_structure.rst

     This module contains exception and warning definitions.

 Miscellaneous [:ref:`eradiate._util <sec-reference-misc>`]
-    This module contains support components which don't fit in any of the aforementioned classification entries.
+    This module contains other support components which don't fit in any of the aforementioned classification entries.